 Dog River (mouth of) (Lake Superior)

-Echo Rock (Lake Nipigon) – see below for Lake Nipigon
+Echo Rock (Lake Nipigon) – see below for Lake Nipigon.

-Hanson Lake (Woodland Caribou PP)
+Hansen Lake (Woodland Caribou PP):

 Heathcote Lake (Wabakimi) – exact location not known